tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - No Interruption, ⚠️ Some Interruption ⚠️, 🚨 Replacement 🚨
 - Change Sets let you preview changes (A Change Set)
 - ... multiple different versions (lots of change sets)
+- Chosen changes can be applied by executing the change set